WavyWork/Ocean/README.md

 # UE4 Ocean Project
-Battleship multiplayer game developed on realistic ocean environment using Unreal Engine 4 as a senior project.
+Battleship multiplayer game developed on realistic ocean environment using Unreal Engine 4 as a senior project.\
+Game is playable with .exe file in game files.\
+Game source files are about 10 GB, only the blueprint structure of the warship was shared.